backdrop-contrib/image_resizeorig/README.md

 If such resolutions aren't ever displayed on your site, anyway - because you're using smaller image derivatives (image styles) for display - this is just wasted space.

-You can and should set maximum dimensions for fields in image field settings, but that only applies to newly uploaded files.
+You can and should set maximum dimensions for fields in image field settings, but that only applies to newly uploaded files, not existing ones.

 So far, there was no way to resize previously uploaded images retrospectively.